 These almond flour sugar cookies are even more of a treat when decorated with coconut butter icing and naturally pretty toppings like bee pollen and edible dried flower petals.
 I found these at my co-op and I've and given more natural deco suggestions below.
 I've also shared my recipe for a more traditional powdered sugar icing.

-Since many of my lovely readers have food sensitivities in addition to gluten, I tested GF sugar cookies that are also:
+I tested GF sugar cookies that are also:

 - refined sugar-free